 Casa de Pasto o Ze

-We did not go to Don Sebastiao on this trip but it is high on the list for next time and was recommended to me by other Celiacs.
+We did not go to Don Sebastiao on this trip but it is high on the list for next time and was recommended to me by other travelers with celiac disease.
 Don Sebastiao is on the Michelin list for this area and is known as the best restaurant in Lagos.
 Here you can find naturally gluten free items such as seafood or meat-based Portuguese dishes.
 This is another place that the gluten free translation card would come in handy!
 Note that it is on a higher price scale than other options.

 Gluten Free Lagos Portugal: Cafes